 Meeting Attendance.
-During the fiscal year ended December 31, 2017, our board of directors met seven times and acted by written consent on five occasions.
-During the fiscal year ended December 31, 2017, the various committees of the board of directors met a total of seven times and acted by written consent on seven occasions.
-No director attended fewer than 75% of the total number of meetings of the board and of committees of the board on which he or she served during fiscal 2017.
+During the fiscal year ended December 31, 2018, our board of directors met four times and acted by written consent on four occasions.
+During the fiscal year ended December 31, 2018, the various committees of the board of directors met a total of six times and acted by written consent on five occasions.
+No director attended fewer than 75% of the total number of meetings of the board and of committees of the board on which such director served during fiscal 2018.
 Our board of directors has adopted a policy under which each member of the board is encouraged but not required to attend each annual meeting of our stockholders.
+The directors did not attend our 2018 annual meeting of stockholders.

 Audit Committee.
-Our audit committee met four times during fiscal 2017.
-This committee currently has three members, Paul M. Meister (Chairman), Martin Madaus, Ph.D. and Keith L. Crandell.
+Our audit committee met four times and acted by written consent on one occasion during the fiscal year ended December 31, 2018.
+This committee currently has three members, Paul M. Meister (Chairman), John M. Connolly and Martin D. Madaus, Ph.D.
 Our audit committee's role and responsibilities are set forth in the audit committee's written charter and include:

-- selecting a firm to serve as the independent registered public accounting firm to audit our financial statements; - ensuring the independence of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and that firm, our interim and year-end operating results; - establishing procedures for employees to anonymously submit concerns about questionable accounting or audit matters; - considering the effectiveness of our internal controls and, if any, our internal audit function; - reviewing material related-party transactions or those that require disclosure; and - approving or, as permitted, pre-approving all audit and non-audit services to be performed by the independent registered public accounting firm.
+- selecting a firm to serve as the independent registered public accounting firm to audit our financial statements; - ensuring the independence of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and that firm, our interim and year-end operating results; - · establishing procedures for employees to anonymously submit concerns about questionable accounting or audit matters; - considering the effectiveness of our internal controls and, if any, our internal audit function; - reviewing material related-party transactions or those that require disclosure; and - approving or, as permitted, pre-approving all audit and non-audit services to be performed by the independent registered public accounting firm.

-Except as noted below, all members of the audit committee satisfy the current independence standards promulgated by the Securities and Exchange Commission and by The Nasdaq Stock Market, as such standards apply specifically to members of audit committees.
-Our board of directors has determined that Paul M. Meister is an "audit committee financial expert," as the Securities and Exchange Commission has defined that term in Item 407 of Regulation S-K. Keith L. Crandell is an affiliate of ARCH Venture Partners, which beneficially owns approximately 18.0% of our common stock prior to this offering.
-Accordingly, he currently does not meet the independence requirements of Rule 10A-3 of the Exchange Act and is serving on the audit committee pursuant to an exemption that allows him to serve for no longer than one year after the consummation of our initial public offering.
-Please also see the report of the audit committee set forth elsewhere in this proxy statement.
+Except as noted below, all members of the audit committee satisfy the current independence standards promulgated by the Securities and Exchange Commission, or the SEC, and by The Nasdaq Stock Market, as such standards apply specifically to members of audit committees.
+Our board of directors has determined that Paul M. Meister is an "audit committee financial expert," as the SEC has defined that term in Item 407 of Regulation S-K.